 Here at Kellyco, we practically wrote the book on Garrett’s GTI 2500.
 From the very first day the 2500 come off the production line, Charles Garrett personally trained Stu Auerbach (Kellyco President) on all the features of the detector.
 Stu in turn trained his Test Team members who all "fell in love" with the 2500, which has remained a favorite to this very day.
 Thousands of hours of in-the-field use with the GTI 2500 has made all of our Test Team and Certified Detector Salespersons true GTI 2500 Experts.

-- Short description on product list Know exactly what type of coin you're detecting with the Garrett GTI 2500 Pro Metal Detector.
+- Quick Look Know exactly what type of coin you're detecting with the Garrett GTI 2500 Pro Metal Detector.
 Stop digging junk.

 - SKU 14-1120580